Relationship Keynote Diagrams

 Can I move nodes around without breaking the connectors?

 Yes, usually.
 These templates rely on native Keynote connector lines, so when you move a shape, the line stays attached.
 That said, if you heavily rearrange the layout or duplicate multiple elements at once, you may need to reconnect a few lines manually.
 From experience, small adjustments work perfectly - large restructures take a bit more cleanup.
+The key is to avoid grouping everything too early.

 How many elements can I add before the diagram becomes unreadable?

-What license applies when I download and use these templates?
+What license applies to these Keynote templates?